jagotu/BACIL/thesis_text/thesis_text.md

 The process of partial evaluation is then transforming _&lt;prog, I<sub>static</sub>&gt;_ into _prog*: I<sub>dynamic</sub> → O_ by incorporating the static input into the code itself.
 We'll call _prog*_ a specialization of _prog_ for _I<sub>static</sub>_, sometimes it is also referred to as a residual program, intermediate program, or a projection of _prog_ at _I<sub>static</sub>_.

 For a simple example, let's consider _f(s,d) = s*(s*(s+1)+d)_.
 The specialization of _f_ for _s=2_ is then _f<sub>2</sub>(d)=2*(6+d)_, effectively pre-computing one multiplication.
-An even more interesting specialization is _f<sub>0</sub>(d)=0_, turning the whole program into a constant expression.
+An even more interesting specialization is _f<sub>0</sub>(d)=0_, turning the entire program into a constant expression.

-The separation between _I<sub>static</sub>_ and _I<sub>dynamic</sub>_ is not rigorous - it is valid to both create a separate specialization for every single input combination or consider all input dynamic and therefore specialize for an empty set.
+The separation between _I<sub>static</sub>_ and _I<sub>dynamic</sub>_ is not rigorous - it is valid both to create a separate specialization for every single input combination or to consider all input dynamic and therefore specialize for an empty set.
 However, these extremes don't provide any performance benefits.
-Partial evaluation is therefore usually guided by heuristics analyzing when a specific input value is used _often enough_ to warrant a specialization.
+Partial evaluation is therefore usually guided by heuristics that analyze when a specific input value is used _often enough_ to warrant a specialization.

-In his work, Futamura formulated so-called Futamura projections.
+In his work, Futamura formulates so-called Futamura projections.
 Let's define a generic specializer as _specializer: prog × I<sub>static</sub> → prog*_.

 The first Futamura projection is as follows: Let's define an interpreter as _interpreter: source × inputs → outputs_, a program taking two inputs: the source code and the "inner" inputs for the code.
 Then the result of _specializer(interpreter, source) = executable_ is a fully realized program for the specific source code as if the source code was "compiled" in the traditional sense of the word.

 The second Futamura projection observes that _specializer(specializer,interpreter) = compiler_ - we generate a tailored specializer that can transform source code into executables.